project-talan/tln-cli/docs/component.md

 # What is Component?

-**Components is an element of hierarchical structure which stores information involved in software development.**
+**Components is an element of hierarchical structure which provides configuration information for SDLC.**

 * Is Company a Component? - Yes.
 It explicitly defines username and email for all employees.
 * Is Department a Component? - Yes.
 It holds all nested projects.